-- 4. learning about roles and responsibilities in caring for Country/Place and how this connects to the importance of preserving cultural heritage 5. knowing that certain songs, dances, items, tools, places are only allowed for people with cultural connections to them, for example, some sacred places are for men or women only - exploring cultural practices and language related to foods, for example, doing gardening and using [Language], such as feasting on the bogong moth or celebrating when a sand bar opens by eating - 7. learning about First Nations naming systems and how this relates to identity, reflecting ancestral connections to Country/Place, land, waters, sky and all living things, for example, making links between family names and land when a name has originated from Country/Place - 8. identifying ways the local community expresses elements of First Nations identities, for example, local [Language] in media greetings on the radio, buildings, parks, streets, sporting events, designing public transport with [Language] art or having placards at places with connected First Nations stories
+- understanding how Welcomes to Country or Acknowledgments of Country relate to self and Country/Place, for example, learning through watching tribal Elders perform Welcome to Country, if appropriate - 2. giving a Welcome to Country, where appropriate, or an Acknowledgement of Country in [Language] using modelled language, for example, doing part of the Acknowledgement of Country with a group of students - demonstrating respectful behaviors in the presence of visiting Elders and/or community members and during visits to important sites - 4. learning from Elders and/or community members about roles and responsibilities in caring for Country/Place and how this connects to the importance of preserving cultural heritage - 5. knowing that certain songs, dances, items, tools, places are only allowed for people with cultural connections to them, for example, some sacred places are for men or women only - exploring cultural practices and language related to foods, for example, doing gardening and using [Language], such as feasting on the bogong moth or celebrating when a sand bar opens by eating freshwater fish and prawns - 7. identifying and discussing the meanings of personal and family names and how this relates to identity, reflecting ancestral connections to Country/Place, land, waters, sky and all living things, for example, making links between family names and land when a name has originated from Country/Place - 8. talking about ways a community expresses elements of identity, for example, using local [Language] in media greetings on the radio, buildings, parks, streets, sporting events, designing public transport with [Language] art or having placards at places with connected First Nations stories